dpriver/PSD-ims/README.md

 ### Compile
-A set of handmade makefiles are used to compile this proyect.
+A set of handmade makefiles are used to compile this project.
 Please, be patient if the proyect does not compile for you, and report here the errors you get.

 The following bash commands are normally used.